peterhinch/micropython-font-to-py/FONT_TO_PY.md

  set.
 See below.
  * -k or --charset_file Obtain the character set from a file.
 Typical use is for alternative character sets such as Cyrillic: the file must contain the character set to be included.
-An example file is `cyrillic_subset`.
+An example file is `cyrillic`.

 The -c option reduces the size of the font file.
 If the font file is frozen as bytecode this will not reduce RAM usage but it will conserve flash.
 An example